TYPO3-extensions/sphinx/Documentation/UsersManual/Requirements/Index.rst

 	Please visit http://wiki.typo3.org/ReST for further information on reStructuredText.

 .. tip::
-	This extension automatically installs and configure ``rst2pdf`` to build PDF.
+	This extension may automatically install and configure ``rst2pdf`` to build PDF.
 However, if you want better output, you should consider using LaTeX instead.
 Please read chapter :ref:`rendering-pdf` for instructions.

 The extension supports single directory projects: